 The challenge of measuring lead nurturing

 Unfortunately, small- and medium-size organizations don’t do a lot of content marketing.
-They often prefer to invest in “pure” lead generation activities, such as teleprospecting, mainly because the benefits of such programs are easier to measure.
+They often prefer to invest in “pure” lead generation activities, mainly because the benefits of such programs are easier to measure.

 Keeping the big picture in mind

 In conclusion, content marketing is not only useful to maintain the interest of suspects until they become prospects, it also helps the organization improve the sales force’s efficiency.